 - Reduce your stored chemical supplies to keep your facility fire code compliant.
 Overstock and bulk orders negatively effect the entire facility by:

-- Violating fire codes if the exempt amount of hazardous materials is exceeded for your facility
+- Violating fire codes if the maximum allowable quantity of hazardous materials is exceeded for your facility

 - Limiting storage space for colleagues sharing the facility

 - Promptly dispose of unwanted chemicals through the EH&S Hazardous Waste Program at no charge to the researcher.

 Among the challenges facing UCSD is ensuring unhindered research while managing chemical inventories within allowable California fire code (CFC) limits.
 Fire code limits differ by building, building floor, or a defined storage area in some cases, and are subject to many variables.

 The variables described below—building occupancy, control areas, maximum allowable quantity, and mitigating circumstances—determine chemical allowances for each building:

 Occupancy is the purpose for which a building or a part of the building is used or intended to be used.
 Most UC San Diego research and shop facilities are classified as Group B occupancy.